 Read ahead about the scope of running DAOs in the metaverse for governance, ownership, earnings, and more.

-A Decentralized Autonomous Organization (DAO) is an organization with no central authority.
+A Decentralized Autonomous Organization (DAO) has no central authority.
 DAOs are operated by a community working together for a shared purpose.
 ConsenSys defines DAOs as “governing bodies that oversee the allocation of resources tied to the projects they are associated with and are also tasked with ensuring the long-term success of the project they support.”

 Related article: How does DAO Governance work, and how to launch one?

 A DAO is a fully decentralized organization governed by its individual members who work together to make critical decisions about the future of a project.
 DAOs present an effective and safe way of working with like-minded people around the globe.
 DAOs have built-in treasuries that no one can access members’ approval the members.
-Decisions in a DAO are governed by proposals and voting to ensure everyone in the organization has a voice.
+Proposals and voting processes govern the decisions in a DAO.

 The aim of DAOs is to improve profits exclusively for native governance token holders.
 For example, in the case of the popular $MDAO token, a treasury wallet provides funds for farming across different networks according to set DAO governance rules.
-All the rewards are automatically collected in the dividends pool from which investors can claim their respective rewards in the form of ETH or $MDAO.
+Rewards earned by the users get automatically added to the dividends pool.
+As such, investors can easily claim rewards in the form of ETH or $MDAO.

 Decentralized governance tools such as MDAO focus on creating a community-led metaverse.
 It proposes investments in developing NFT games, play-to-earn games, and immersive metaverse experiences.
 They also aim to drive direct investments in teams working on a long-term vision for developing metaverse and play-to-earn games.
-Everything will be done through community voting per the majority decision of members.
+Here, community votes given by members control the entire decision-making process.

-DAOs can help shape the structure of the metaverse through:
+DAOs can help shape the structure of the metaverse through the following:

 At the core level, DAOs are about governance.
 They allow users to use a specific consensus mechanism to vote on the direction a community or initiative will take.
 DAOs give members of a metaverse the power to make essential governance decisions.
-For instance, the popular network Dash is governed by master node holders who determine how and the funds will be allocated.
+For instance, the primary node holders control the governance of the popular network Dash.
+These primary holders even control the entire fund allocation process of the platform.

 Related Article: Top FAQs on Decentralized Autonomous Organization (DAO)

 We can see the software code (i.e., the DAO) of the metaverse in equivalence to the physical laws of nature.
 As physical law decides the universe’s workings, a DAO’s software code of a DAO constrains the shape of the metaverse.
-They shape the behavior of the users in online environments.
-Developers and companies can decide on the features that will be included in a DAO.
+So, they shape the behavior of users in online environments.
+Developers and companies decide all the features they must include in the DAO.

 DAOs allow transparent global collaboration and coordination in online platforms such as the metaverse.
 A DAO system in the metaverse can automatically handle services, for example selling a property in the metaverse, while transparently recording the transaction on the blockchain, ready to be accessed by any metaverse user.

-A good example of DAOs in the metaverse can be found in the online platform Decentraland.
+The best-suited example for a DAO is Decentraland.
 The platform allows users to make governance decisions like land auction protocols and content moderation policies.

 DAOs can establish shared ownership schemes in a metaverse.
-The common example of shared ownership of an NFT might be the first thought; there are organizations (e.g., PangeaDAO) that are creating metaverse land cooperatives that allow users to invest in shared land ownership schemes.
+The common example of shared ownership of an NFT might be the first thought; organizations (e.g., PangeaDAO) create metaverse land cooperatives that allow users to invest in shared land ownership schemes.
 Virtual land is the most expensive asset in the metaverse today.
 And this popularity has led to a price exceeding regular users’ buying power.
 DAOs enable users to purchase land as a community, delivering access to a desirable investment and democratizing land sales.